aywengo/kafka-brokers-mcp/README.md

 - "Show me all brokers in the production cluster"
 - "Compare topics between development and production clusters"

-## 🔒 READONLY Mode
+## 🔒 VIEWONLY Mode

-When `READONLY=true` is set, the MCP server blocks all modification operations:
+When `VIEWONLY=true` is set, the MCP server blocks all modification operations:

 **Blocked Operations:**
 - ❌ Topic creation and deletion